 First day of academic year For courses starting between:

 1 st September 1 st August to 31 st December

 1 st January 1 st January to 31 st March

-1 st April 1 st April to 30 th June 1 st July 1 st July to 31 st July
+1 st April 1 st April to 30 th June

+1 st July 1 st July to 31 st July

-Student fee, liability periods and terms
+Student fee liability and liability periods

-For the purposes of monitoring students, attendance for the collection of fee charges each academic session is divided into liability periods.
+For the purposes of monitoring student attendance for the collection of fees each academic session is divided into liability periods.
 These liability dates are different to semester or teaching block dates.
 Full details are published in 08; Liability Dates and Withdrawal from the University

-The University has an obligation to monitor and report on Student Finance funded undergraduate students three times a year, at the start of each term.
-A liability period is a period of time in which a student's entitlement to tuition fee funding from Student Finance increases and therefore the liability for payment of fees accrues; liability periods are aligned to term dates rather than to semester or teaching block dates.
+The University has an obligation to monitor and report on Student Finance funded undergraduate students three times a year, at the start of each liability period.
+A liability period is a period of time in which a student's entitlement to tuition fee funding from Student Finance increases and therefore the liability for payment of fees accrues; liability periods are different to semester or teaching block dates.
 This is a Student Finance requirement.

-Arrangements for the 2020/21 academic year
+Arrangements for the 2020/21 Academic Year

-In response to the coronavirus pandemic the UK Government has instructed the SLC to bring forward the second instalment of tuition fees from liability period to into liability period 1.
+In response to the coronavirus pandemic the UK Government has instructed the SLC to bring forward the second instalment of tuition fees from liability period 2 into liability period 1.